"Songs of The Stonewall" ©

 2005

-Various Artists/The Marvelettes: Motown Treasures
+Various Artists / The Marvelettes: Motown Sings Motown Treasures (Volume 2)

-In this collector's item of "45" (get it?) mostly previously never-before-released songs of Motown artists singing other Motown artists' songs, Wanda Rogers & The Marvelettes perform a breath-takingly sexy "You Ain't Livin' Till You're Lovin'", a popular Motown flipside song at The Stonewall -- and without doubt, elsewhere -- by Marvin Gaye & Tammi Terrell (written by Nicholas Ashford and Valerie Simpson). |
+In this collector's item of "45" (get it?) mostly previously never-before-released songs of Motown artists singing other Motown artists' songs, Wanda Rogers & The Marvelettes perform a breath-takingly sexy "You Ain't Livin' Till You're Lovin'", a popular Motown flipside song at The Stonewall -- and without doubt, elsewhere -- by Marvin Gaye & Tammi Terrell (written and produced by Nicholas Ashford and Valerie Simpson). |

 2004